rekaXua/green_mask_project/README.md

 # green_mask_project
 Applying mask on mosaic censorship with openCV

-To integrate this with DeepCreamPy - edit change start
+>To integrate this with DeepCreamPy - just edit start